 The material flow accounts show the physical exchange process between society and nature.
 The flow of materials is described in four key flows: biomass, metal ores, non-metal minerals and fossil fuels.

-The share of domestic material extractions – compared to the overall material input (domestic extraction plus imports) - accounts for 59.2%, the majority is attributable to non-metallic minerals.
-About 28% of the material input – primarily mineral and biotic raw materials, timber as well as semi-finished and finished goods – is intended for export.
+The share of domestic material extractions – compared to the overall material input (domestic extraction plus imports) – accounted in 2018 for 58.0%, the majority is attributable to non-metallic minerals.
+About 28% of the material input – primarily mineral and biotic raw materials, timber as well as semi-finished and finished goods – was intended for export.

 A significant proportion of the used materials is returned to nature in the form of emissions or waste, or is applied deliberately (for example as fertiliser).
-Some three quarters of the overall volume of materials are non-renewable raw materials (coal, crude oil, natural gas, mineral materials).
+Some three quarters of the direct material input are non-renewable raw materials (coal, crude oil, natural gas, mineral materials).
 This means that only one quarter of the material flow belongs to renewable raw materials such as biomass.

 The compilation of material flow accounts follows the international standards of SEEA (System of Environmental Economic Accounting) of the UNSD (United Nations Statistics Department).
 It is conducted according to the Regulation (EU) No 691/2011 in line with the methodological guidelines and manuals published by Eurostat.
 In 2018 the new economy-wide material flow accounts handbook was released.
 Along with the release several small revisions have been carried out, especially concerning the time series on domestic processed outputs.
 Furthermore two larger revisions have been implemented.
-First the current time series from 2000 to 2017 has been adjusted to the residence principle.
-Second the estimation on the domestic extraction of sand and gravel that was already adapted in 2008 has been revised.
+First the current time series from 2000 to 2018 has been adjusted to the residence principle.
+Second the estimation on the domestic extraction of sand and gravel, that was already adapted in 2008, has been revised.
 These revisions result in a break in the long time series starting from 1960 that is published in the Annex of the project report.
-The methodological changes are explained in detail in the project report (in German only).
+The methods used are explained in detail in the project report and in the standard documentation (in German only).